jasimuddinevan/incomplete-payment-message/README.md

 # Incomplete Payment Message

-A WordPress plugin that displays customizable warning messages for incomplete payments.
+A WordPress plugin you can show a customizable warning messages for incomplete payments. commonly if your Clint has not paid your for your work :)

 ![Plugin Banner](assets/massage_show_screenshot.png) *← Optional banner image*